-- No Periods, Period: Xander frantically fishing through Buffy's purse for a stake.
-He finds a yo-yo, which is a nice bit of continuity from "Some Assembly Required," then a tampon, which he hilariously throws up in the air when he realizes what it is, and then finally a stake.
+- Xander frantically fishing through Buffy's purse for a stake.
+He finds a yo-yo, which is a nice bit of continuity from "Some Assembly Required", then a tampon, which he hilariously throws up in the air when he realizes what it is, and then finally a stake.

-- In the broom closet, Cordelia says a prayer to God that that she won't be mean to anyone ever again.... unless they really deserve it, or it's "that time of the month" .Willow: [facepalming] Ask for some aspirin.
+- In the broom closet, Cordelia says a prayer to God that that she won't be mean to anyone ever again...unless they really deserve it, or it's "that time of the month" .Willow: [facepalming] Ask for some aspirin.

-- Offhand Backhand: When Spike interrupts his boast, the beard vampire rushes at him, but Spike closes his hand into a fist and knocks the beard out without looking back.
+- When Spike interrupts his boast, the beard vampire rushes at him, but Spike closes his hand into a fist and knocks the beard out without looking back.

-- Oh, Crap: Sheila's final human expression as she turns to Dru who's in vamp face after addressing her dolls...then proceeds to drain Sheila
+- Sheila's final human expression as she turns to Dru, who's in vamp face after addressing her dolls...then proceeds to feed on her.

 - Political Correctness Gone Mad: Spike is incredulous at Angel helping out humans.
 "Man, I can't believe this!!
 You Uncle Tom!"

-(Sheila gasps and turns to her, seeing Dru in vamp face.
-Dru turns to her, smiles, then lets out a growl as she proceeds to bite her neck)
+[Sheila gasps and turns to her, seeing Dru in game face.
+Dru turns to her, smiles, then lets out a growl as she proceeds to bite her neck]

-- Punctuated Pounding: Buffy using Spike's hechvamp as a punching bag as she calls out for a weapon.
+- Punctuated Pounding: Buffy using Spike's henchvamp as a punching bag as she calls out for a weapon.
 "AND!
 A STAKE!
 WOULD BE NICE!"